Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for comments that gave us opportunity to clarify the presentation of this work.
+We thank Luis C. Ho, Aaron Barth and the Carnegie--Irvine Galaxy Survey group for granting us access to large-scale images of several galaxies used in this work, Ivan Baldry for his insights into improving the statistical analysis in our study, Ric Davies for guiding us through various AGN diagnostics, and Roberto P. Saglia for the nice discussions on the text.
 TK acknowledges the joint PhD studentship support from Liverpool John Moores University, the Faculty of Engineering and Technology and the Science and Technology Facilities Council.
 TK is also grateful for the financial support from The Leverhulme Thrust.
-We thank Luis C. Ho, Aaron Barth and the Carnegie--Irvine Galaxy Survey group for granting us access to large-scale images of several galaxies used in this work, Ivan Baldry for his insights into improving the statistical analysis in our study, Ric Davies for guiding us through various AGN diagnostics, and Roberto P. Saglia for the nice discussions on the text.
 WM is grateful to MPE for its hospitality, which created opportunity to discuss this work with the Infrared/Submillimeter Astronomy Group there.
 DAG is supported by STFC grants ST/T000244/1 and ST/X001075/1.
 AdLC acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) through RYC2022-035838-I and PID2021-128131NB-I00 (CoBEARD project).